 HAQ is providing the following financial information to assist you in the analysis of the financial aspects of the Merger.
 We are providing the financial information related to PharmAthene since, for accounting purposes, PharmAthene will be deemed the acquiror.
-We derived PharmAthene's historical information from the unaudited condensed consolidated financial statements of PharmAthene as of and for each of the three months ended March 31, 2007 and 2006, respectively and from the audited consolidated financial statements of PharmAthene as of and for the years ended December 31, 2006, December 31, 2005, and December 31, 2004.
+We derived PharmAthene's historical information from the audited consolidated financial statements of PharmAthene as of and for each of the years ended December 31, 2006, December 31, 2005, and December 31, 2004.
 The information is only a summary and should be read in conjunction with the historical consolidated financial statements and related notes contained elsewhere herein.
 The historical results included below and elsewhere in this proxy statement are not indicative of the future performance of PharmAthene.